 Researchers from Victoria University of Wellington set up a study in 2018 to investigate the number of invasive mammals in Wellington – see the article Invasive animals in cities.
 Findings from this research showing the large number of sites occupied by cats and hedgehogs led the research to urge a review of current policies for the management of free-ranging cat populations and hedgehogs, as both species can pose a major threat to endemic species in New Zealand.

-The National Cat Management Strategy Discussion Paper was released in 2017, which involved a range of national organisations interested in cat management, including the Gareth Morgan Foundation, SPCA and local and national government representatives.
+The National Cat Management Strategy Discussion paper was first released in 2017 and an updated report was released in 2020.
+This involved a range of national organisations interested in cat management, including the Gareth Morgan Foundation, SPCA and local and national government representatives.
 This paper aimed to recognise the needs of cats, cat owners and cat carers and the potentially negative impacts of cats on communities, other species and ecosystems.